Château Latour-Martillac Pessac-Léognan blanc 2022 - Grand Cru Classé

 RVF

-"Reserved yet subtle and nuanced, this full-bodied white is slowly coming into its own, already displaying excellent staying power and great coherence.
-It has remarkable staying power and the complementarity of Sauvignon and Semillon is exemplary.
-Varietality is not its aim, nor is exuberance; on the contrary, it looks to the future".
+"Reserved yet subtle and nuanced, this white wine is quietly coming into its own, already showing excellent structure and consistency.
+Its structure is remarkable, and the complementarity of Sauvignon and Sémillon is exemplary.
+Varietal character is not its focus, nor is exuberance; instead, it is forward-looking.
 (La Revue du Vin de France 2026)

-Buy your Latour-Martillac wines at the best price on private sale!
+Buy your Latour-Martillac wines at the best price in a private sale!

 Eye